 For the Eco Tot: Green Kid Crafts

 If you want to spark some "earth-friendly creativity," check out Green Kid Craft Kits ($17-$20 per month).
-Each month, your child will receive three arts and crafts projects (including everything but glue, markers, and scissors), most of which are nature-themed to promote environmental awareness or multicultural to expand your child's worldview.
+Each month, your child will receive three (or more) educational arts and crafts projects (including everything but glue, markers, and scissors), most of which are nature themed to promote environmental awareness or multicultural to expand your child's worldview.
 Green Kid Crafts, a carbon-neutral business, stocks its kits full of nontoxic, natural, and sustainable supplies, all of which are recyclable.
 The kits are suitable for preschool and early elementary kids, and you can order your craft kits in monthly or annual subscriptions.

 For the Globe-Trotter: Little Passports

-If you want to raise a globe-trotting tot, sign up for Little Passports ($11-$14 per month).
-The subscription service aims to teach children (ages 5 to 12 are recommended) about different countries, geography, history, culture, and language in a fun and memorable way.
-Pick from one of four subscription packages, and each month, your child will receive an adventure package, including a letter from Little Passports characters Sam and Sofia as they travel to a new country.
+If you want to raise a globe-trotting tot, sign up for Little Passports ($12-$16 per month).
+The subscription service aims to teach children (ages 3 to 12) about different countries, geography, history, culture, and language in a fun and memorable way.
+Pick from one of three subscription packages, and each month, your child will receive an adventure package, including a letter from Little Passports characters Sam and Sofia (and their dog, Toby) as they travel to a new country.
 Each package also includes fun souvenirs, an activity sheet, a photo from the country, a passport stamp, a map marker, a suitcase sticker, and a collectible boarding pass to access more online games and activities.

 For the Creative Spirit: Kiwi Crate

 If you want a subscription that's been approved by kids, parents, and experts, check out Kiwi Crate ($17-$20 per month).
-Each themed crate (past themes include "color," shown left, "dinosaurs," and "gardening") is designed by parents, reviewed by an advisory board of experts in child development, and tested by kids, so you know the contents are going to be good.
+Each themed crate (past themes include "Space Hero," "Lemonade Stand," shown left, and "Discovering Dinosaurs") is designed by parents, reviewed by an advisory board of experts in child development, and tested by kids, so you know the contents are going to be good.
 Stocked with arts and crafts projects, science activities, imaginative play, and more, Kiwi Crates are filled with all the materials and inspiration you need to get started, so your kids are left to explore and create!